The Ferris Fire northwest of Dolores reached 10% containment as of Thursday evening, according to San Juan Team 8 officials.

 “Being set doesn’t mean you need to leave yet – it means you’re prepared to go immediately if asked.
 Acting early helps keep you, your loved ones, and first responders safe,” the office said in a Facebook post.

-Williams said the strategy for the canyon flames in divisions C and A intend to use a network of roads and natural barriers like meadows to build a line around the fire.
+Williams said the strategy for the canyon flames in divisions C and A is to use a network of roads and natural barriers like meadows to build a line around the fire.
 Crews will primarily use engines to mobilize better and supply water.

 “What’s different about the northwest side of the fire is you can’t dig lines in a canyon.
 You can’t put retardant in the canyon.
 You can’t put bulldozers in the canyon,” she said.
 “What you have to do is build the line around the canyon to contain it there.”